 You might be curious, just how much does a DUI cost?
 According to MSN, a typical DUI costs about $10,000 by the time you pay bail, fines, fees and insurance, even if you didn’t hit anything or hurt anybody.
 That is an extremely expensive ride home!

-- Order a taxi
+- Order a taxi or ride share

 - Have a friend or family member be the designated driver